First Majestic Silver Corp. (AG) upgraded Issued by Wall Street Gurus

 B. Riley FBR gave a rating of “Neutral” to AG, setting the target price at $6 in the report published on March 01st of the previous year.

-During the last 5 trading sessions, AG fell by -9.78%, which changed the moving average for the period of 200-days by +44.97% in comparison to the 20-day moving average, which settled at $15.86.
-In addition, First Majestic Silver Corp. saw 5.06% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AG fell by -11.16%, which changed the moving average for the period of 200-days by +35.81% in comparison to the 20-day moving average, which settled at $15.09.
+In addition, First Majestic Silver Corp. saw -3.50% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AG